 Step two was illuminating a reflective screen behind the subject with infrared light.
 Turns out you can buy IR light emitters from most security camera shops.
 They’re popular for lighting garages with so security cameras can shoot in the dark.

-The infrared keying system was used in the SIGGRAPH 2002 Light Stage paper:
+The infrared keying system is described the SIGGRAPH 2002 Light Stage paper:

 Paul E. Debevec, Andreas Wenger, Chris Tchou, Andrew Gardner, Jamie Waese, Tim Hawkins (2002).
 A lighting reproduction approach to live-action compositing.
 Proceeding SIGGRAPH '02 Proceedings of the 29th annual conference on Computer graphics and interactive techniques.
 Pages 547-556